Cat lying on grass

 Ivy

-Consequences: Drooling, vomiting, diarrhoea, abdominal pain.
+Consequences: Drooling, vomiting, diarrhoea, abdominal pain34.

 Kalanchoe

-Kalanchoe belongs to a group of plants that contain cardiogenic glycosides.
+Kalanchoe belongs to a group of plants that contain cardiogenic glycosides35, 36.
 However, dogs and cats that eat Kalanchoe usually get sick with gastrointestinal irritation or upset.
 If a large enough amount is eaten, there is a risk of more serious symptoms such as changes in heart rate and rhythm, weakness and collapse.

 Consequences: Salivation, vomiting, diarrhoea, heart arrhythmia, weakness, collapse, cardiac arrest.